literatecomputing/transcribe-with-whisper/README.md

 ---

-## ⚠️ Some helpful notes
+##

 - The first time you run this, it may download some large model files.
 That is normal; it might take a few minutes depending on your internet speed.
+Subsequent runs will be much faster since those files will already have been downloaded.

-- On Macs with Apple Silicon (M1/M2/M3/M4), the default setup will still work, but performance may be slower than if you install optional “GPU / CoreML”-enabled packages.
+- On Macs with Apple Silicon (M1/M2/M3/M4), the default setup will still work, but performance may be slower than if you install optional “GPU / CoreML”-enabled packages (and have any idea what that means).

 - If something fails (missing library, inaccessible model, missing token), the script will try to give a friendly error message.
 If you see a message you don’t understand, you can share it with someone technical or open an issue.

+## Converting the HTML to a Word Processing document

+While the HTML is great for viewing the data, it's not convenient for other tools you might want to use.
+There is an `html-to-docx` script available that will convert the HTML into a docx file by default (you can also specify other formats like `html-to-docx file.html file.odt` or `html-to-docx file.html file.pdf`).

+Note that some tools can work with the `.vtt` files that are created in the directory created with the same name as the original file (without the filename extension).